Want to earn points for refuelling your vehicle? Compare and apply for a petrol rewards credit card.

 There are two card options to consider:

 - Direct earn petrol cards.
 Direct earn cards allow cardholders to earn cashback and discounts directly from purchasing fuel.
-They are not linked to an existing rewards program but to specific fuel retailers.
+They are not linked with any other existing rewards program but are connected to specific fuel retailers.

 - Indirect earn petrol cards.
-These cards reward cardholders for spending on a variety of eligible purchases and you then redeem points for petrol discounts and vouchers.
+These cards reward cardholders for spending on a variety of eligible purchases.
+Points can then be redeemed for petrol discounts and vouchers.
 The reward programs for these types of cards also allow cardholders to redeem points for a range of other rewards.

-A fuel credit card can offer you rewards through your weekly fuel expense.
-These cards may provide a savings solution for customers who are continually on the road and frequently visit the fuel pump.
-However, whether they’re worthwhile depends on how often you use your credit card for fuel and the rewards you can earn.
+A fuel credit card can offer you rewards through your weekly fuel expenses These cards may offer a savings solution for customers who are continually on the road and frequently visit the fuel pump.
+However, whether they’re worthwhile will depend on how often you use your credit card for fuel and the rewards you could earn.
 Compare your options to find the right one for you.

 What are the pros and cons of a fuel rewards card?

 - Rewards.
 Any opportunity to receive rewards for necessary costs is a plus.
-The reward is instant, with the savings added to your account immediately after your transaction is approved.
+The reward is also instant, with the savings added to your account immediately after your transaction has been approved.

 - Additional cardholders earn rewards.
-You can often add a cardholder to your account, doubling the number of points you could earn.
+You can often add a cardholder to your account, doubling the amount of points you could earn.

 - Extra benefits.
-Credit cards often come with additional features such as an Airpoints rewards program, complimentary insurance or interest-free days that could provide you with other benefits.
+Credit cards often come with additional features such as a frequent flyer rewards program, complimentary insurance or interest-free days that could provide you with other benefits.

 - High fees.
-Usually, there is a joining fee and ongoing annual membership fee when you sign up for a fuel rewards credit card.
-Some cards also charge a service fee every time you fill up.
-Make sure the value of the rewards exceeds the cost of the card.
+Generally, there is an annual membership fee when you sign up for a fuel rewards credit card.
+Make sure that the value of the rewards exceeds the cost of the card.

 - Restrictions.
-Most petrol credit card providers have partnerships with a particular service station.
+Most petrol credit card providers are partnered with a particular service station.
+For example, if you have a HSBC rewards credit card, you’ll only be able to earn points at participating Caltex stations.
 Make sure the card is partnered with the petrol station you usually go to each week.

 - Reward card competition.
 With such a wide range of rewards cards available, the fuel rewards card may not offer as much value compared with the competition.
 Consider how much you spend on fuel and where you want to see your rewards go.